 environmental issue to security debates.
-Her work has recently appeared in Security Studies, International Studies Perspectives, Global Environmental Politics, International Feminist Journal of Politics, and multiple edited volumes.
-Her book, International Security and Gender, (Polity Press) was recently named to Choice's 2014 list of Outstanding Academic Titles.
-She is currently writing a book on gender and the environment for Polity.
+Her work has recently appeared in International Interactions, Security Studies, International Studies Perspectives, Global Environmental Politics, International Feminist Journal of Politics, and multiple edited volumes.
+Her first book, International Security and Gender, (Polity Press) was named to Choice's 2014 list of Outstanding Academic Titles.

 San Francisco, CA